 The proposed itinerary is to be considered technically of medium difficulty.
 However, it is extremely long and relatively little beaten due to the long distances of both approach and return.
 In this perspective it is absolutely necessary to follow it with stable weather.
 Even the shelters present are still rather distant from each other and bad weather in this area could create serious problems.
 The itinerary extends in a wonderful environment, never too difficult and with remarkable views of the Fanes, Tofane and Dolomiti di Badia groups.
 To evaluate the overnight stay in one of the shelters or huts in the area.

 The Ferrata della Pace is a very long itinerary with approach and return that make it ideal to be broken in two days with an overnight stay in shelter.
 If you decide to take a longer route in the Dolomites of Badia and possibly sleep in one of the shelters present, you could easily combine this itinerary with other aided in the Fanes Park.
 Among these stand out the Ferrata at the Sasso delle Nove or the Ferrata at the Sasso delle Dieci.
-Also from the Val di Fanes you can reach the Aided path Tru Dolomieu or reach the Val Travenanzes where you can take the Ferrata Tomaselli, the Ferrella Lipella, the Menighel ladder or finally the Ferrata Alpina Brigade at the Col dei Bos.
-On the opposite side of the nearby Passo di Valparola we meet the Ferrata Fusetti at Sass de Stria.
+Also from the Val di Fanes you can reach the Aided path Tru Dolomieu or reach the Val Travenanzes where you can take the Ferrata Tomaselli, the Ferrella Lipella, the Menighel ladder or finally the Via Ferrata Alpina at the Col dei Bos.
+On the opposite side of the nearby Passo di Valparola we meet the Via Ferrata Fusetti at Sass de Stria.